Goucher College Merit-Based Scholarships

 - Al Sanders Foundation for Music Studies is a $1,500 award for a student graduating from a public high school in Baltimore City or one of the surrounding counties, have a 3.0 or higher gpa and plan to seek a degree in music from an accredited four-year college.
 Past recipients may reapply.

 This website was developed solely for the purpose of helping students locate and apply for scholarships.
 Visit website at http://www.studentawardsearch.com/scholarships.htm to read how to apply for this scholarship.
 The site is free and there is no charge for the information or the application.
-The deadline for application is normally due in May and amount of scholarship $1,000.
+The deadline for application is May 26, 2014.

 The BigSun organization will be awarding scholarships in the amount of $500.
 Any student athlete, regardless of the sport they are involved in, may apply.
 In order to apply, a short essay apply before June 20, 2014.
 Details on the topic of the essay can be found using link above.

 BrainTrack offers scholarships of $1,000 and $500 for students pursuing an education degree, a business or management degree, or a computer science degree.
 Students must have completed at least one semester in the degree field and be enrolled in one or more relevant classes.
 Applications are typically due in November.

 Undergraduate students interested in pursuing bachelor level degrees related to business management, information systems management, marketing, finance, accounting, human resource management or entrepreneurship for $1,000.
 Due date is April 1st of each year.

 BUTEX (British Universities Transatlantic Exchange Association) offers eight scholarships of £500 for North American students studying in the UK for a semester or more.
 Deadline for 2013-14 has passed, revisit January 2014.